cahweb/cah-venue-cpt/README.md

-# SPA Venue Custom Post Type
+# CAH Venue Custom Post Type

-A WordPress Custom Post Type for displaying information on the various venues in the UCF School of Performing Arts.
+A WordPress Custom Post Type for displaying information on the various venues in the UCF College of Arts and Humanities.